GreenTree Hospitality Group (NYSE:GHG) Shares Gap Down to $6.72

 The business also recently announced a dividend, which will be paid on Sunday, January 30th.
 Stockholders of record on Friday, January 14th will be given a $0.75 dividend.
 The ex-dividend date is Thursday, January 13th.
 GreenTree Hospitality Group’s dividend payout ratio (DPR) is 132.50%.

 Several hedge funds and other institutional investors have recently made changes to their positions in the company.
 Signaturefd LLC grew its position in shares of GreenTree Hospitality Group by 209.4% in the fourth quarter.
 Signaturefd LLC now owns 11,511 shares of the company’s stock valued at $91,000 after purchasing an additional 7,790 shares during the period.
 Parallel Advisors LLC grew its position in shares of GreenTree Hospitality Group by 180.9% in the fourth quarter.
 Parallel Advisors LLC now owns 5,175 shares of the company’s stock valued at $41,000 after purchasing an additional 3,333 shares during the period.
 Jane Street Group LLC acquired a new stake in shares of GreenTree Hospitality Group in the third quarter valued at about $152,000.
-Millennium Management LLC grew its position in shares of GreenTree Hospitality Group by 426.8% in the third quarter.
-Millennium Management LLC now owns 66,937 shares of the company’s stock valued at $546,000 after purchasing an additional 54,230 shares during the period.
-Finally, Marshall Wace LLP grew its position in shares of GreenTree Hospitality Group by 290.3% in the third quarter.
-Marshall Wace LLP now owns 233,052 shares of the company’s stock valued at $1,902,000 after purchasing an additional 173,348 shares during the period.
+Millennium Management LLC lifted its stake in shares of GreenTree Hospitality Group by 426.8% in the third quarter.
+Millennium Management LLC now owns 66,937 shares of the company’s stock worth $546,000 after buying an additional 54,230 shares in the last quarter.
+Finally, Marshall Wace LLP lifted its stake in shares of GreenTree Hospitality Group by 290.3% in the third quarter.
+Marshall Wace LLP now owns 233,052 shares of the company’s stock worth $1,902,000 after buying an additional 173,348 shares in the last quarter.
 Institutional investors and hedge funds own 10.06% of the company’s stock.

 About GreenTree Hospitality Group (NYSE:GHG)